Efficiency in kitchen design maximizes room… & savings

 floor-plan

-Once you have a plan that you want to go with, have your collaborator detail the heck out of it.
-Let him note nuances such as where the spices will go, or what drawer will house utensils, etc… ask him to illustrate your cabinets on paper… this is where you may be collaboratively artistic.
-After all, cabinet design – with its rectangles and squares and their relationships – is actually quite Modernist.
-Proportions and scales can make all the difference in a kitchen’s dynamic, have fun with them.
+Once you have a plan that you want to follow, have your collaborator detail it.
+Let him note nuances such as where the spices will go, what drawer will house utensils, etc. Ask him to illustrate your cabinets on paper.
+This is where you may be collaboratively artistic.

-With your drawings now practically fully developed, you can visualize the placement of certain materials along with their proportion and what that means in relation to the room.
-Ultimately you will have a final design development period from which construction documents will emerge.
+Ultimately, you will have a final design development period during which construction documents will emerge.
 These will be combined with the drawings and specs and given to the contractor for final pricing.